Critical Illness Cover

 "1 in 2 people born after 1960 in the UK will be diagnosed with some form of cancer during their lifetime" *

 If the worst happens and you’re diagnosed with a critical illness, it’s important to make sure you’re covered against the financial impact it could have on your family.
-Critical illness insurance will provide a tax free cash sum (under current legislation, tax year 2016/2017) in the event that you are diagnosed with one of a set list of critical illnesses where your diagnosis meet the provider’s definition, or suffer injury from a serious accident (the length of the list will vary between insurers).
+Critical illness insurance will provide a tax free cash sum (under current legislation, tax year 2019/2020) in the event that you are diagnosed with one of a set list of critical illnesses where your diagnosis meet the provider’s definition.

 The cash sum can be used however you need to use it.
 For example, it could be used to clear a mortgage, used to replace a lost income, to pay for private treatment or for whatever else you feel is required.
 Essentially it is there to make a really difficult time a little bit financially easier.
 It would allow you to concentrate on what is really important, loved ones, rather than worrying about financial matters.